PE and Sport

 What is the Physical Education and Sport Premium Funding?

 The PE and Sport Premium was introduced after the 2012 Olympics, the government funded PE and Sport Premium is used to improve the quality and range of sport in schools.
 Schools decide how best to use this funding to improve the quality and breadth of PE and sport provision.
 This gives primary schools the support they need to improve the quality of their PE and sport provision and increase opportunities for pupils to access regular exercise.
 More information can be found by clicking here.

-After a second year of restrictions within schools and across the locality of schools, the priority for 2021-2022 was to spend the sport premium on returning children to regular physical activity, including face-to-face competition, trips and experiences they had missed due to the disruption of the pandemic.
+The priority for 2022-2023 was to spend the sport premium on enabling children to take part in regular physical activity, including face-to-face competition, trips and experiences.

-A pupil voice questionnaire found that children were feeling more lethargic, have less stamina, have difficulties in concentrating in class, and experience some challenges when working alongside others in both class and in sport.
-This information links with the PESSPA Alliance on data obtained in 2020, showing that our locality has been highlighted as a cause for concern for levels of childhood obesity.
+The PESSPA Alliance found data in 2020, showing that our locality has been highlighted as a cause for concern for levels of childhood obesity.
 From this data, we made sure that we could target specific children for in school sporting opportunities, after schools clubs, and ensuring all children are hitting their 30minutes of activity during the school day (not including breaks), plus an additional 30 minutes outside of school.